The dream of energy transmitted without the need for cables, freely in the world, is noble and highly advanced but has ancient roots.

 Why is it so exciting?

 Emrod sees wireless transmission as a key technology for renewable energy, which is often generated far from where it is needed.
-This type of system could be great for bringing offshore and remote renewable power generation products to urban grids without the need for giant storage batteries and the like.
-One of Tesla's secrets involved the exploitation of stationary terrestrial waves, distributed on the surface of the Earth, to transmit energy from one point to another on the planet.
-Energy that would then have been enough to simply "capture" with a plant.
+This type of system could be great for bringing the products of offshore and remote renewable energy generation into urban grids without the need for giant storage batteries and the like.
+One of Tesla's secrets involved the exploitation of stationary terrestrial waves, distributed on the surface of the Earth, to transmit energy from one point on the planet to another.
+Energy that would then have been enough to simply “capture” with a system.
 A bit like you do to pick up a radio broadcast.

-Emrod's system uses one transmitting antenna, one set of relays and one rectenna receiving.
-It is a "straightening" antenna, capable of converting the microwave energy emitted by the system into electricity.
-Needless to say, unlike Tesla's dream of free and globally accessible energy, Emrod's is radiated directly between specific points that are on a specific path.
+Emrod's system uses a transmitting antenna, a series of relays and a rectenna receiving.
+This is a "straightening" antenna, capable of converting the microwave energy emitted by the system into electricity.
+Needless to say, unlike Tesla's dream of free and globally accessible energy, Emrod's is beamed directly between specific points that are on a specific path.

-Emrod claims that the system works in all weather conditions (rain, fog and even dust storms).
+Emrod says the system works in all weather conditions (rain, fog and even dust storms).
 The transmission distance is limited only by a line of sight between each relay.
-This is why Emrod energy has the potential to transmit energy thousands of kilometers, at a fraction of the infrastructure, maintenance and environmental impact costs imposed by a wired solution.
+This is why Emrod's energy has the potential to transmit energy thousands of kilometers, at a fraction of the infrastructure, maintenance and environmental impact costs imposed by a wired solution.

 Next steps